-The Fiery server interacts with different types of users.
+The Fiery server software interacts with different types of users.
 These users are specific to the Fiery software and are not related to Windows-defined users or roles.

-It is recommended that Fiery Administrators require passwords to access the Fiery server.
-Additionally, EFI recommends that the Fiery Administrator change the default password to meet the security requirements of user's print environment.
+It is recommended that Fiery Administrators change all default passwords immediately after first time installation.
+Use of passwords to access the Fiery server should be enforced.

-- Maximum allowed password for both "Administrator" and "Operator" is up to 15 characters when using Configure > Security. - Maximum allowed password for local users accounts is up to 64 characters when using Configure > User Accounts. - Administrator and Operator passwords can also be changed in Configure > User Accounts where the maximum allowed characters is 64.
+- Maximum allowed password for both "Administrator" and "Operator" is up to 15 characters when using Configure > Security. - For local user accounts the maximum allowed password is up to 64 characters when using Configure > User Accounts. - Administrator and Operator passwords can be changed in Configure > User Accounts.